MadameG1t/QA-Portfolio/STLC/test case design.md

     - **Test Case**: Verify the purchase amount for $19.
         - **Input**: Total purchase of products is $19.
         - **Expected Outcome**: This purchase has additional shipping cost.
 Purchases above $20 get free shipping.

+3. Boundary value analysis for $20, what happens if you purchase $20?

+3. Make sure that shipping prices adjust accordingly when an item is deleted.